 Monico V. Jacob, Filipino, 74 years old, has been a Director of the Company since March 7, 2008.
 He is President and Chief Executive Officer of the STI Education Systems Holdings, Inc., a publicly listed company; of STI Education Services Group, Inc.; and of West Negros University.
 He is also the Chairman of Philplans First, Inc., a pre-need company; of Philippine Life Financial, Inc., a life insurance company, and of Republic Surety and Insurance Co., a non-life insurance Company.
-He likewise sits as an independent director of Jollibee Foods, Inc., Century Properties, Lopez Holdings, Inc. and 2GO Shipping.
-He sits as Director of Asian Terminals, Inc., Philhealthcare Systems, Inc., an HMO, Philippine Women's University and IAcademy.
+He likewise sits as an independent director of Jollibee Foods, Inc., Century Properties, Lopez Holdings, Inc., Philhealthcare Systems, Inc., an HMO, Philippine Women's University and IAcademy.